f-hafner/rebl_coref/README.md

 ## Looking at the data

-The notebook `overview.ipynb` collects the data from the experiments above, evaluates predictions and makes some plots.
+1. The notebook `analysis.ipynb` collects the data from the experiments above, evaluates predictions and makes some plots.
+    - update the path to the data in the first cell
-Everything is then also discussed in text form in /tex/coreferes.tex.
+2. Everything is then also discussed in text form in /tex/coreferes.tex.
 The data in the tables are not automatically updated.

 XXX: need also environment for the notebook!
+XXX: add also the script for checking the lsh performance?